-Construction

-Design

-Planning Study

-Concept Development

-Project Funding

-The project received \$10M in March 2023 through IDOT's Competitive Freight Program for engineering work.

-Location: Madison County, Illinois

-Estimated Cost: \$456M

-Owner: Illinois Department of Transportation (IDOT)

-Contact: Kirk Brown, IDOT Deputy Director of Highways, Region 5,

-(618) 346-3110

-The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+Location: Madison County, Illinois Estimated Cost: \$400 million (Partially Funded) Owner: Illinois Department of Transportation (IDOT) Contact: Kirk Brown, IDOT Region 5 Engineer, (618) 346-3110 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on five primary criteria: safety and security in travel, efficiency impact, multimodal impact, economic impact, and project readiness.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 Project Need: The Interstate 55/Interstate 70 (I-55/I-70) corridor is located near the communities of Troy, Maryville and Collinsville in Illinois, and stretches approximately 10 miles.
 The proposed project would extend six lanes starting from Interstate 255 (I-255) to Interstate 270 (I-270).
 This location is considered a high-capacity regional crossroad that includes the convergence of I-55 and I-70 that provides connectivity to the region's outer belt I-270/I-255.
 It is designated as a nationally significant freight corridor based on the moderate to heavy truck traffic, as well as the corridor connections with other major interstate freight corridors that include Interstate 44, Interstate 64, I-255 and I-270.
 The I-55 corridor is proximately parallel to the Mississippi and Illinois Rivers, which have been designated as a Marine Highway (M-55).
 This segment of I-55/70, along with the entire I-55 and I-70 alignments throughout the bistate region is paralleled by Class I railroads and is considered a multimodal corridor.
 The St. Louis Regional Freightway's most recent Non-Interstate Truck Corridor Study identified Illinois Rte.
-111 between I-55 and Madison St. as a freight connector that helps provide access to the Gateway Commerce Center, Lakeview Commerce Center and offers direct access to the Gateway Trade Port.
+111 between I-55 and Madison St. as a freight connector that helps provide access to the Gateway Commerce Center and Lakeview Commerce Center and offers direct access to the Gateway Trade Port.
 The study also identified Illinois Rte.
 143 and US Rte.
 40 to/from I-70, both of which are in close proximity of the project, as intra-regional connectors.
 Interstate 55/Interstate 70 Add Lane Improvements from Interstate 255 to Interstate 270 (IL)

-Concept Development or Planning These connectors include two segments that create a loop with direct connections between I-70 and a cluster of manufacturing and distribution industries within the City of Highland, such as Eaton and WestRock.
+Partially Programmed for Construction These connectors include two segments that create a loop with direct connections between I-70 and a cluster of manufacturing and distribution industries within the City of Highland, such as Eaton and WestRock.
 This loop corridor provides alternatives for eastbound and westbound freight movement accessing the regional interstate system.
 Illinois Rte.
 203 just east of this corridor was identified as a non-interstate truck corridor that provides connections between the manufacturing and logistics industries along Illinois Rte.
 3, the U.S. Steel facility in Granite City and the regional roadway system via I-55/70.
 The I-55/70 corridor will benefit freight movement to these truck corridors that provide access for freight and deliveries and/or linages.
 Project Description: The project includes additional lanes that increase capacity by expanding a four-lane highway to a six-lane highway for approximately 10 miles from I-255 to I-270.
-This project is included in East-West Gateway's Connected 2045 Update - Long Range Transportation Plan for the St. Louis region.
+This project is included in the Connected 2050 Long-Range Plan by the East-West Gateway Council of Governments.
 Project Impact: The project will add capacity to a regionally significant freight corridor while also benefitting freight movement on various connectors that serve major industrial parks and manufacturing facilities in close proximity to the project area.
 These improvements will support continued growth in this corridor and surrounding areas while enhancing traffic flow and safety.
+St. Louis Multi-Modal Freight Yard Expansion at Madison Yard and Rail Improvements in St. Clair County (IL) Partially Programmed for Construction